 The Life and Legend of Joe DiMaggio

 The Clipper still reigns supreme as a paragon of comportment, a bastion of class.
 The very idea of his elegance still permeates baseball lore.
-All these years later, he’s still the ultimate role model, inspiring people he never met, people like me, to dream big and act with dignity.
+All these years later, he is still the ultimate role model, inspiring people he never met - people like me - to dream big and act with dignity.

 Joe was a fierce competitor and a winner in the most extreme sense.
 Defeat gnawed at him.
 Being embarrassed was his ultimate nightmare and the grist that motivated him to attain greatness.
-His was a true rags to pinstripes story, the kind America loves so much, which made his aura and identity even more intoxicating.
+His was a true rags-to-pinstripes story, the kind America loves so much, which made his aura and identity even more intoxicating.

-“Joe would wear the finest clothing,” wrote Marty Appell in Pinstripe Empire, the definitive Yankees history tome.
+“Joe would wear the finest clothing,” wrote Marty Appell in Pinstripe Empire, the definitive Yankees tome.
 “He would marry a movie actress not once but twice, the second time being Marilyn Monroe, the greatest movie star of her day.
 He never had to open his wallet.
 People jumped through hoops to cater to his needs.
-And, while he could feel a slight even when no one else noticed, and could hold a grudge for years, the Yankees meant everything to him.
+And while he could feel a slight even when no one else noticed, and could hold a grudge for years, the Yankees meant everything to him.

 “He was, in many ways, the most admired player ever, a hero to the whole generation of fans who came of age in the 30s and 40s, a man of dignity and class, one of the greatest Italian-American heroes in the nation’s history, and a player who gave it his all every day because, in his own words, ‘There may be somebody in the stands who is seeing me for the first time.’”